kislaykishore/mssqlpgbridge/README.md

 * Run `./gradlew clean build -x signArchives` to compile the project, generate the jar, and run tests

+## Releases

+* The library releases can be downloaded from Maven Central.
+The coordinates are: io.github.kislaykishore:mssqlpgbridge:0.0.2

 ## Usage

 * In order to load the driver, execute `Class.forName("mssqlpgbridge.driver.PgAdapterDriver");`